chrissearle/www_cso/src/blog/2019/04/25-kafka-java-to-scala-java.md

 ### Build and run the consumer

-This is also a standard maven project - again we simply open in your favourite IDE and build then run the main method in BasicConsumer.
+This is also a standard maven project - again simply open in your favourite IDE and build then run the main method in BasicConsumer or use [maven directly from the command line](https://github.com/chrissearle/kafka-java-to-scala/blob/master/java-starter/consumer/README.md).

-The output now shows the messages that the basic producer sent to the topic:
+The consumer output now shows the messages that the basic producer sent to the topic:

 ```
 *** Starting Basic Consumer ***